lse-me314/lse-me314.github.io/README.md

 **Slava Mikhaylov** is Professor of Public Policy and Data Science at Institute of Analytics and Data Science and Department of Government, University of Essex.
 He's a Chief Scientific Advisor to Essex County Council and a co-investigator in an ESRC Big Data infrastructure investment initiative – Consumer Data Research Centre at UCL.
 His research and teaching is primarily in the field of computational social science and data science.

-**Dr. Jack Blumenau** is a Lecturer in Quantitative Methods at the UCL Department of Political Science. he was previously an ESRC "Future Research Leader" post-doc in the Methodology Department at the LSE.
+**Jack Blumenau** is a Lecturer in Quantitative Methods at the UCL Department of Political Science. he was previously an ESRC "Future Research Leader" post-doc in the Methodology Department at the LSE.
 His research explores the effects of legislative leaders on the behaviour of parliamentarians in the European Parliament and the UK House of Commons.

 ### Assessment